 While explainer videos and the like can be engaging and informative, those aren’t always the necessary qualities for gaining conversions.
 For some people trust is the main factor, and wont make a purchase without a word from a trusted source.

 Testimonial videos are a great way of cultivating this trust.
 With this type of video marketing, you can show potential customers the opinions of your existing customers and even employees.
 By seeing other people react positively to your brand’s products or services, potential customers are much more likely to convert.
 After all, if everyone else likes your stuff, there must be a good reason behind it.

 The main type of testimonial video is customer testimonials.
 The impact of customer reviews is well known, people react positively to glowing reviews, being much more likely to convert.

 Customer testimonials in video form similarly build trust with potential customers through positive reviews, with some unique benefits.
 Firstly, they’re in video format, which is significantly more engaging than the written word.

 Secondly is employee testimonials as while customers certainly have some experience with your products or services, no one is better acquainted with them than you and your employees.

 Showing customers behind the curtain is great for understanding your brand and gaining a bit of trust.
 However, your employees work for your brand, and so aren’t exactly an unbiased source.
-If you want to emphasize trust, you should instead go with customer testimonials.
+If you want to emphasise trust, you should instead go with customer testimonials.